cdapio/cdap-ingest/stream-client/stream-client-python/README.md

 streamPromise.onResponse(onOkResponse, onErrorResponse)
 ```

-It's possible to not define an error handler.
-In that case successful handler would used in both cases.
+It's not required to define an error handler.
+If you don't specify an error handler, the success handler is used for both success and error conditions.

 ## Additional Notes